 - Pursuit and maintenance of public health accreditation

 - Change management

 - Adaptive Leadership

-NACCHO's Performance Improvement Team helps build the performance improvement capacity of health departments and their partners by providing tailored technical assistance including a wide range of tools, trainings, publications, and other resources, as well as opportunities for peer networking and learning.
+NACCHO's Performance Improvement Team helps build the performance improvement capacity of health departments and their partners by providing tailored technical assistance including a wide range of tools, trainings and webinars (archived here), publications, and other resources, as well as opportunities for peer networking and learning.

 Our vision is that local health departments are mission-driven, high-performing organizations with cultures of quality that achieve and celebrate excellence.

 NACCHO's Performance Improvement team has combined the MAPP Network Update and AccreditNATION to create a single monthly newsletter now known as P.I.
 Compass!
 This newsletter will feature resources and events under the performance improvement umbrella, including the areas of accreditation, quality improvement, performance management, CHA/CHIP, and health equity.

 Please forward this information to your colleagues and partners, and encourage them to subscribe.